 Figure 5-12 The mechanistic view of a pathway model with microarray data mapped onto the pathway model objects.
-The data is shown by color-coding (whose settings are provided by the dialog in Figure 5-14) and labeling (values of expression discrepancies).
+The data is shown by color-coding (whose settings are provided by the dialog in Figure 5-16) and labeling (values of expression discrepancies).

-Microarray data being currently visualized can be managed through the "Microarray Data Management Dialog" (Microarray | View Data Manager) shown in Figure 5-13.
+Microarray data being currently visualized can be managed through the "Microarray Data Management Dialog" (Microarray | Data Settings) shown in Figure 5-13.
 In the top area, general information about the loaded experiments is displayed.
 The right panel shows information on the selected experiment, which are listed in the left panel.
-The user may choose the option to visualize a single experiment by ticking only one of the experiments, or alternatively choose to compare two experiments and tick two of the experiments.
-Upon clicking "Update", the colors and/or values of both bioentity and mechanistic objects will change.
+The user may choose the option to visualize average of a group of experiments, or alternatively choose to compare two groups of experiments.
+Upon clicking "Apply", the colors and/or values of both bioentity and mechanistic objects are updated.